MikeMurf/20-Tableau/README.md

-Check out my "Tale of Two Phenomena for Jersey City CitiBikes" at my Tableau Public Website https://public.tableau.com/app/profile/michael.mike.murphy#!/?newProfile=&activeTab=0
+Check out my "Tale of Two Phenomena for Jersey City CitiBikes" at my Tableau Public Website https://public.tableau.com/app/profile/michael.mike.murphy#!/?newProfile=&activeTab=0 Click on “mm-citibikes-wip” and download it as a Tableau Workbook for the best way to see the complete workbook.

 ### Background
 My job is as the new lead analyst for the New York Citi Bike Program.
 I am responsible for overseeing the largest bike sharing program in the United States.
 In my new role, I am expected to generate regular reports for city officials looking to publicize and improve the city program.